 In the course of its review, Bear Stearns relied upon and assumed, without independent verification, the accuracy and completeness of all of the financial and other information provided to it and reviewed for it by Raytheon and HE Holdings and the reasonableness of the assumptions made by the management of Raytheon with respect to the Projections.
-Bear Stearns did not assume any responsibility for independent verification of the information provided by Raytheon and HE Holdings and further relied upon the assurances of the managements of Raytheon and HE Holdings that such managements were not aware of any facts that would make the information provided to Bear Stearns incomplete or misleading.
-In arriving at its opinion, Bear Stearns did not perform or obtain any independent appraisal of the assets of Raytheon or HE Holdings nor was it furnished with any such appraisals.
+Bear Stearns did not assume any responsibility for independent verification of the information provided by Raytheon and HE Holdings and further relied upon the assurances of the managements of Raytheon and HE Holdings that such managements were not aware of any facts that would make the information provided to Bear Stearns did not perform or obtain any independent appraisal of the assets of Raytheon or HE Holdings nor was it furnished with any such appraisals.